-The COVID-19 pandemic is complex and rapidly evolving.
-It has caused material disruption to businesses and has resulted in an economic slowdown.
-The Plan continues to assess and monitor the impact of COVID-19 on their financial condition.
-The magnitude and duration of COVID-19 is uncertain and, accordingly, it is difficult to reliably measure the potential impact on the Plan's financial position and operations.
+The magnitude and duration of COVID-19 is uncertain and, accordingly, it is difficult to reliably measure the full potential impact on the Plan's financial position and operations.
+The Plan will continue to assess and monitor the impact of COVID-19 on its financial condition.